 As a machine-readable format, OpenAPI has given rise to a whole host of open source tools for generating documentation, spinning up mock servers, and writing contract tests.

 When it comes to writing an OpenAPI-compliant definition, options range from hand-crafting the document and running it through a validator to check for errors, to using a dedicated editor that facilitates the process of describing your API design.
 Whichever option you choose, it’s good practice to treat the design document like you would any other piece of code, using a version control system and inviting feedback using pull requests.

-Stoplight Studio’s intuitive UI for building and editing API design documents means you don’t need to be an expert to create an OpenAPI-compliant spec.
+Stoplight Platform’s intuitive UI for building and editing API design documents means you don’t need to be an expert to create an OpenAPI-compliant spec.
 Non-technical stakeholders, such as product owners and usability specialists, can contribute changes from the editor, which validates all contributions.
 Consistency can be enforced with the customizable style guide powered by Spectral and Git integration ensures a complete changelog.